 5. Not Enough Moisture In The Skin

 As previously touched on, dry skin is genetic.
 You have an inadequate supply of sebum and lipids so the skin has a more difficult time keeping itself lubricated and the moisture barrier intact.
 To lock in moisture, apply moisturizers immediately after showering or washing your hands.
+For example, the Monoi Age Corrective Night Cream for Face & Neck contains the superstar ingredient monoi.
+Monoi is a soothing and protective oil that deeply hydrates the skin and can protect against harsh environmental stressors like the sun or drying salt water.

 Day Skin Care Routine: Coconut Sugar Scrub